Retractors in local positive logic: Introduction

 The study of the group of automorphisms of the core space was another fundamental topic in \cite{hrushovski2022definability,hrushovski2022lascar}.
 We generalise this study to retractors in arbitrary local positive logics in \cref{s:automorphisms of retractor}.
 In particular, we generalise several results from \cite{hrushovski2022definability} that were not studied in \cite{hrushovski2022lascar}.

 This is the second of a series of papers which aims to extend several results of \cite{hrushovski2022lascar}.
 In subsequent papers we will study definability patterns for local positive logic, extending \cite{hrushovski2022definability,segel2022positive}.
-Finally, we will apply the definability patterns to study hyperdefinable approximate subgroups and rough approximate subgroups.
-Beyond some specific questions, we leave as an open task to adapt more elaborated model theoretic machinery (e.g. classification theory) to local positive logic.
+Finally, we will apply our results to study hyperdefinable approximate subgroups and rough approximate subgroups.